 I borrowed a line from one of my favorite movies, Field of Dreams, to help introduce a discussion about a relatively new area in the smart building space — indoor mapping and navigation.

 When did people start making maps of interior spaces?
-I wasn’t able to find the definitive origin of indoor mapping, but it seems that people have been drawing floorplans of buildings, office spaces, shopping centers, hospitals and everything else under a roof since…well, since we started building roofs.
+I wasn’t able to find the definitive origin of indoor mapping, but it seems that people have been drawing floorplans of buildings, office spaces, shopping centers, hospitals and everything else under a roof since we started building roofs.
 Using our first indoor maps on paper, we found our way via shapes and landmarks.
 Or, we referred to a kiosk with a “you are here” sticker.

 But now, much like outdoor maps, we are seeing a rush to create and provide indoor maps in a portable format the people can easily access.
 Gone now are paper maps and clunky software programs that could not be used on phones.
-In their place, we are seeing a shift to lightweight, interactive maps that are smart phone friendly.
+In their place, we are seeing a shift to lightweight, interactive maps that are smartphone friendly.

 Take a hospital as an example — a hospital where you’ve never been.
 It has multiple floors, multiple wings, multiple patient rooms and cafeterias.
 Wow!
 How do I find my relative who is room 5M632?
 You could ask the person at the Welcome Desk located at the front entrance for directions.
 They will likely pull out a paper map and with a pen or pencil draw a line from the front desk to that room, hand the map to you and away you go.
 But, is this the best route?

-Interactive indoor maps with turn by turn navigation are making uncertainty obsolete.
+Interactive indoor maps with turn-by-turn navigation are making uncertainty obsolete.
 Many hospitals are now providing downloadable interactive maps to improve the visitor experience to their facility.
 Indoor maps allow people to find the shortest route, avoid stairs if selected, and quickly find a patient room in a very complex environment.

-The HERE Venues Team has created over 25,000 venue maps in more than 75 countries around the world and we are just scratching the surface.
+The HERE Venues Team has created over 25,000 venue maps in more than 75 countries around the world — and we are just scratching the surface.
 You name the venue type and we have created an indoor map for that space, whether it be a shopping center, airport, hospital, office building or convention center.

 In some cases, venue owners simply want an indoor map to help visitors navigate.
 In others, venue owners want to build a more complex type of indoor map, then put that map to work for several different purposes.
-We’ll dig into this idea of map once, use multiple times in future postings.
+(We’ll dig into this idea of map once, use multiple times in future postings.)

-I started this post with “If you map it, they will find it”.
+I started this post with “If you map it, they will find it.”
 Until recently, “map it” only referred to outdoor spaces, hand-drawn maps and in recent times, street views created from cars with cameras and LIDAR.
 Now, we are seeing demand for precise, digital indoor maps.
 This is new, exciting and there’s much more to explore.